Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded

 Let $x$ be an allocation for a partitioned permutation game $(N,v)$ on a graph $G=(V,A)$.
 For a maximum cycle packing ${\mathcal C}$, $d'({\mathcal C})=(|x_{p_1}-s_{p_1}({\mathcal C})|, \dots, |x_{p_n}-s_{p_n}({\mathcal C})|)$ is the {\it unordered deviation vector} of ${\mathcal C}$.

-\begin{theorem} For a partitioned permutation game $(N,v)$ on a directed graph $G=(V,A)$ and a target allocation~$x$, it is possible to generate the set of unordered deviations factors in $|A|^{O(n)}$ time by a randomized algorithm. \end{theorem}
+\begin{theorem} For a partitioned permutation game $(N,v)$ on a directed graph $G=(V,A)$ and a target allocation~$x$, it is possible to generate the set of unordered deviation vectors in $|A|^{O(n)}$ time by a randomized algorithm. \end{theorem}